Satyamgupta002/FoodGift/README.md

 - **Real-Time Chat:** Enable one-to-one communication between donors and NGOs after a donation request is accepted to simplify coordination during pickup.

 - **Socket.IO Based Real-Time Updates:** Implement WebSockets to instantly synchronize donation requests, notifications, and status updates.

-- **Message Delivery Status:** Introduce single-tick and double-tick indicators to show whether chat messages have been delivered and received.
 ---
 ### Author